X

 A Better Approach

 All the available options can make it difficult to determine if ETFs are right for you.
 This becomes more important as your portfolio grows.
-If you have a portfolio of $500,000 or more and want a comfortable retirement, we believe you may benefit more from working with an investment adviser who knows your goals and preferences, and must look after your best interests.
+If you have a portfolio of $1,000,000 or more, we believe you may benefit from working with a fiduciary—an investment adviser who puts you first.

-Fisher Investments is happy to provide portfolio reviews to qualified investors with $500,000 in investable assets.
-We can look at the ETFs and other funds you hold and identify overlaps in underlying assets.
-We can also determine whether you might benefit from direct investments.
+Fisher Investments is happy to provide portfolio reviews to qualified investors with $1,000,000 in investable assets.
+We can look at the ETFs and other assets you hold to identify overlaps in underlying assets.
+We can also help you determine whether you might benefit from direct investments.

-Investors who become our clients receive specific asset allocation and investment recommendations aligned with their personalized financial goals, along with world-class client service from our dedicated Investment Counselors.
+Our clients receive specific asset allocation and investment recommendations aligned with their personalized financial goals, along with client service from our dedicated client service teams.

 For more information, request an appointment or learn more about Fisher Investments through one of our many guides.